salman5900/Taskmanager-api/README.md

 ## 🔑 API Endpoints & Authentication

 Authentication is handled via JWT.
-To access protected endpoints, you must include an `Authorization` header with the value `Bearer <your_access_token>`.
+To access protected endpoints, include an `Authorization` header with the value `Bearer <your_access_token>`.

 ### User Authentication